mike-herman/writings/create_genie_app.md

 **Re-deploying instead of re-launching**.If you already launched an app but it isn't working **don't follow the `fly launch` instructions again!** This will launch a _new_ app instead of updating the existing one.
 Instead, use `fly deploy` to re-deploy your app with any changes.

 **Out-of-memory**.
 I ran into a memory issue.
 I was able to deploy the Genie app locally via Docker.
 But when I loaded it to fly.io it wouldn't work.
 While I was inspecting the logs I got an email from fly.io letting me know the machine had crashed because it ran out of memory!
-It included instructions for updating the memory from flyctl, which was pretty nice.
+You can run a command to increase the memory on a machine, but this won't be a permanent fix.
+To up the memory permanently, open the file `fly.toml` in your project.
+Under the `[[vm]]` section, the `memory` value defaults to `'1gb'`.
+I had to change it to `'2gb'`.

+**Be patient when deploying**
+The deployment can take a while.
+If it doesn't work right away, go get a cup of coffee, come back in five minutes, and then check.

-# Step 3: Set up a CI/CD pipeline
+# Step 3: Set up a CI/CD workflow

 CI/CD stands for "continuous integration/continuous development" or "continuous integration/continuous deployment", depending who you ask.
 Either way, the general principal is that deploying your app is easy and automated.

-We'll use github actions to set this up.
+Fly.io has [a great write-up](https://fly.io/docs/app-guides/continuous-deployment-with-github-actions/) on how to integrate GitHub actions, which we'll be using.

+This specific workflow is simple.
+When the main branch is updated, it automatically deploys the change to your fly.io app.

+We'll skip forward to step 5, where we get the FLy API deploy token by running `fly tokens create deploy -a gfloserver -x 999999h`. **Copy what prints out to the terminal and keep it somewhere secret and safe.**

+Now we add the key to GitHub.

+> Go to your newly-created repository on GitHub and select Settings.
+> Under Secrets and variables, select Actions, and then create a new repository secret called FLY_API_TOKEN with the value of the token created above.

+Now we add the yaml file to the project.
+Create the directory `.github/workflows` and create a file called `.github/workflows/fly.yml`.
+Here's the code you'll need to paste in:

+    name: Fly Deploy
+    on:
+    push:
+        branches:
+        - main
+    jobs:
+    deploy:
+        name: Deploy app
+        runs-on: ubuntu-latest
+        concurrency: deploy-group    # optional: ensure only one action runs at a time
+        steps:
+        - uses: actions/checkout@v4
+        - uses: superfly/flyctl-actions/setup-flyctl@master    # THIS SHOULD BE "master", regardless of your base branch name.
+        - run: flyctl deploy --remote-only
+            env:
+            FLY_API_TOKEN: ${{ secrets.FLY_API_TOKEN }}

+Next you will commit the changes and push them to the GitHub repo. **But first!** It's fun to see if things are deploying in real time!
+You'll be able to see this in two places: the GitHub Actions page for your repo and the logs from fly.io.
+So let's get ready.
+- Open your GitHub repo and click on the Actions tab.
+There won't be anything here yet.
+We'll refresh the page after we push changes.
+- In the terminal run `fly logs -a gfloserver` to start the server logs.

+_Now_ you can commit your changes and push them to the GitHub repo.
+Pushing them to the repo will both _create_ the rule and _activate_ it, meaning the Fly.io app should automatically re-delpoy.
+If you refresh the Actions tab in the project GitHub, you'll see it running.
+And if you keep an eye on the fly.io logs, you'll eventually see the big "GENIE" logo, which means it worked!.

+Let's test it by making a small update and checking that it worked.

+In your project open the file `public/welcome.html` again.
+Change the `<h3>` field where it says "It's alive!" to say "It's alive!
+(Now with GitHub Actions)".
+Commit and push the changes.
+Wait for the deployment to go through.
+Then navigate to the web page and take a look.